For assistance in career planning, job searching, resume/cover letter writing, interviewing and/or graduate school applications, contact:

 - Discuss your interest with an advisor or college career counselor, and

 - Review the appropriate guides and catalogues to identify graduate business programs.
-Contact the American Assembly of Collegiate Schools of Business (314/872-8495) for more information.
+Contact the Association to Advance Collegiate Schools of Business for more information.

 Education reformers agree that the best preparation for teachers is a liberal arts major, and private schools are particularly interested in teachers with a strong substantive background.
 Political science majors who wish to teach may acquire training in teaching methods as undergraduates or in a graduate program for a Master of Arts in Teaching.